hausuresh/mlops-playground/README.md

     - Snapshot / version of the model.

 - Feature / Artifacts database:
-    - Training data, feature: local file in this example, its can be migrated to S3, GCS, Feature Store...  later.
+    - Training data, feature: local file in this example, its can be migrated to S3, GCS, Feature Store or other DB...  later.
-    - Artifacts database: artifacts of trained model.Note that in a production setting, MLflow would be configured to log models against a persistent data store (e.g. GCS, S3, Minio, etc.).
+    - Artifacts database: artifacts of trained model.Note that in a production setting, MLflow would be configured to log models against a persistent data store (e.g. NFS, GCS, S3, Minio, etc.).

-- Image repositories: Docker hub (on cloud can using GCP Image repositories/ AWS Container Registry)
+- Image repositories: Docker hub (or GCP Image repositories/ AWS Container Registry)

 - Seldon Core: Serving / Inference services

   *"Easier and faster to deploy your machine learning models and experiments at scale on Kubernetes"*
+    - Deploy model
+    - Preprocessing request

-    - Preprocessing request: **There are 3 three ways to do preprocessing**
+      👉 There are 3 three ways to do preprocessing
-      - Within the model
+      - Within the model : Simple but
-      - Transform function
+      - Transform function : Simple
       - Feature Store

-    - Dashboard: Model performance & other metrics
+    - Monitor: Dashboard of model performance & other metrics

-- Endpoints: post request & get result from Serving service by REST / GRPC
+- Endpoints: endpoints post request & get result from Serving service by REST / GRPC

 # II.
 Pre-requisites 🧰